doublec/shen-wasp/README.md

 This port runs on top of [Wasp Lisp](http://bluishcoder.co.nz/tags/waspvm/), a small Lisp system with concurrency and distributed features.
 Wasp Lisp is not actively developed but the author [Scott Dunlop](https://waspvm.blogspot.com/) monitors the [github repository](https://github.com/swdunlop/WaspVM/) and processes pull requests.
 Shen requires features that Wasp Lisp doesn't currently support, like real numbers.
 I maintain a [fork on github](https://github.com/doublec/WaspVM/tree/shen) that implements the features that Shen needs.

 The reason for this port is that I use Wasp Lisp in some projects and wanted to try Shen in some of the areas where I use Wasp and [MOSREF](https://bluishcoder.co.nz/2009/11/28/using-wasp-lisp-secure-remote-injection.html).
-The port is incomplete but is at a state where it works well enough to publish and get feedback.

 This port is heavily based on the [Shen Scheme](https://github.com/tizoc/shen-scheme) implementation.
 Much of the code is ported from Scheme to Wasp Lisp and the structure is kept the same.
 The license for code I wrote is the same as the Shen Scheme License, BSD3-Clause.